Military Couples Find Healing After War’s Wounds

 The homefront is the where the battle now rages.
 Marriages teeter on the edge, at times for years, behind closed doors.

 In 2012, Samaritan’s Purse started Operation Heal Our Patriots to address the epidemic of crumbling marriages among combat veterans.
 We fly couples to Alaska where they can find space—away from the distractions of everyday life—for a fresh start.
-Over their week of marriage resiliency training led by former military chaplains, they grow closer to each other and meet other couples in similar situations.
+Over their week of marriage resiliency training led by veteran chaplains, they grow closer to each other and meet other couples in similar situations.
 At each step, they hear the Good News of Jesus Christ.

 But Alaska isn’t the end of the road.